aitorcf/PointGroupNRG/README.md

 # Overview
-PointGroupNRG is a Julia pacakage designed to perform Numerical Renormalization Group calculations for magnetic impurity Anderson Hamiltonians with several charge, orbital and spin symmetries, including finite point and double group
+PointGroupNRG is a Julia package designed to perform Numerical Renormalization Group calculations for magnetic impurity Anderson Hamiltonians with several charge, orbital and spin symmetries, including finite point and double group